zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab3-mysql-to-hdfs/ggbd-workshop-lab3-mysql-to-hdfs.md

 User ID: ggadmin
 Password:  oracle

-### Time to Complete
+Time to Complete -
 Approximately 30 minutes

+# STEPS

-If already at a Unix prompt, you can access the Lab Menu by typing the alias ‘labmenu’
+1. If already at a Unix prompt, you can access the Lab Menu by typing the alias ‘labmenu’

 ## Before You Begin